CLOSE SEARCH

 The primary legislation governing financial settlements in the United Kingdom is the Matrimonial Causes Act 1973, specifically Section 25.
 This provides the court with a comprehensive framework of principles for determining financial outcomes in divorce proceedings, which are :-

-In negotiating a potential financial settlement both parties should be mindful of these principles because ultimately any agreed settlement will still need court approval and will not necessarily be "rubber stamped" by a Judge, especially where there are child dependents.
+In negotiating a potential financial settlement both parties should be mindful of these principles because ultimately any agreed settlement will still need court approval and will not necessarily be "rubber stamped" by a Judge, especially where there are dependent children.

 Property transfers might also be combined with Pension Sharing Orders where there's significant pension wealth, especially in longer marriages.
 This combination helps balance immediate housing needs against future financial security, perhaps with one party keeping more property in exchange for a larger pension share to the other.

-A Mesher Order may be combined with nominal maintenance to protect future claims, particularly useful where children are young and future circumstances uncertain.
+A Mesher Order, where a family home is retained by one party and a future sale triggered by a specific event at which point the net equity in the home is then divided between the parties, may be combined with nominal maintenance to protect future claims, particularly useful where children are young and future circumstances uncertain.
 This combination keeps the housing stable for children while maintaining flexibility to adjust financial support as needs change.

 For cases involving business assets, a combination might include a lump sum order (perhaps by installments) plus maintenance, allowing the business-owning spouse to retain their business while providing both capital and income to the other party.
 This could be coupled with a Section 28(1A) bar preventing extension of maintenance term but allowing variation of amount during that term.